-In such case, the customer's consumption for the billing period is estimated using a standardized method.
+In such a case, the customer's consumption for the billing period is estimated using a standardized method.
 The estimate is derived using a number of customer consumption factors to make the estimate as fair and accurate as possible.
 Although no estimate will be 100 percent correct, the Public Utilities Department uses the best information available to ensure the estimate is as close as possible to the customer's actual consumption for that period.

 The most common estimation method uses the customer's past pattern of consumption at the service location (when available).
 The following factors are included in the estimation calculation:

-- The amount of water used during the preceding billing period
+- The amount of water used during the preceding billing period.

-- The amount of water used the previous year during the same billing period
+- The amount of water used the previous year during the same billing period.

-- The amount of water used the previous year during the preceding billing period
+- The amount of water used the previous year during the preceding billing period.

-- A factor that adjusts the estimate based on the average city-wide water usage daily trend
+- A factor that adjusts the estimate based on the average city-wide water usage daily trend.